lusentis/workshop-next-on-pages/README.md

 As of today, you need to do the following manually:

 1. You must manually add the `nodejs_compat` compatibility flag from yhe Cloudflare Dashboard (Workers & Pages > [your app] > Settings > Functions > Compatibility flags) and deploy your app again.
-2. After your first deploy your app, you must manually bind the D1 database from the Cloudflare Dashboard (Workers & Pages > [your app] > Settings > Functions > D1 Database).
+2. After you first deploy the app, you must manually bind the D1 database from the Cloudflare Dashboard (Workers & Pages > [your app] > Settings > Functions > D1 Database).

+Please note that:

+0. Development is done via `pnpm run dev`; the development environment is not the same as the production environment, deploy frequently to detect issues early.
+1. D1 is in beta and not recommended for production use.
+2. `next-on-pages` is still early stage and might have breaking changes or unexpected behavior.
+3. Cloudflare Pages only supports the edge runtime.
+You must `export runtime = "edge"` from all your page.tsx files.
+4. Help is available on the dedicated Discord channel on the Cloudflare Dev server.

 ## References